 And for even MORE THINGS TO DO, you will find the links to the pages about Maremma's palios, Tuscany wine festivals and tasting events deep underground in her ancient cellars, and the sagre (eating outdoors with the locals) events at the bottom of the page.

 A note.
 Some of these events start at the end of one month and run into the next, or, especially during the summer months, run every weekend over two months.
-I have included them only once where they start, so do check for all of the dates in the widget at the bottom of the page.
+I have included them only once where they start.

 Maremma events "Eventi Maremma" in February: February in Maremma is carnival month!